 Central African Republic

-Active in the country since 2014, FSD supports the ongoing peace process and conducts targeted development projects.
+Active in the country since 2014, FSD contributes to the peace process through various projects and provides socio–economic support to vulnerable communities.

 Context

-The Central African Republic has been through decades of violence and political unrest.
-Since the restart of the civil war in early 2013, one in four Central Africans has left his home.
+The Central African Republic has endured decades of violence and political unrest.
+Since the resumption of the civil war in early 2013, one in four Central Africans have left their home.
 Poverty is endemic and the majority of the population has no access to essential services.

-In 2019, a Peace Agreement was signed between the Central African state and the main armed groups in the country.
+In 2019, the Government and the main armed groups in the country signed a Peace Agreement.

-The aim is to guarantee the stability of the country, the safety of the population, allow the return of internally displaced people and the improvement of living conditions.
+The aim is to guarantee the stability of the country and the safety of the population, enable internally displaced people to return to their homes and help improve living conditions.

-Thanks to this disarmement project, I now have a job, I can build things.
-I would never put this aside to fight again.
+Thanks to this disarmament project, I now have a job.
+I can build things.
+I would never abandon this to return to fighting.

-Trained to carpentry by FSD within the support to peace programme
+Trained in carpentry by FSD as part of its support to the peace programme

 FSD in the Central African Republic

-In 2014, while the country was in the midst of civil war, FSD first launched a small project to raise awareness of the dangers associated with handling weapons, ammunition or explosive remnants of war.
-The organisation was also involved in the recuperation, the identification and burial of bodies of victims of the conflict.
+In 2014, whilst the country was in the middle of a civil war, FSD launched its first initiative, a small project to raise awareness on the dangers associated with handling weapons, ammunition or explosive remnants of war.
+The organisation was also involved in the humane recovery, identification and burial of victims of the conflict.

-From 2015, as part of the European Union project, FSD gradually focused its efforts on activities aimed at restoring the authority of the state in the country.
-This includes assisting the organisation and administration of the Central African defense ministry, and the support of the deployment of new security forces in different regions of the country.
+From 2015, as part of a European Union project, FSD gradually focused its efforts on activities aimed at restoring the authority of the State in the country.
+This included supporting the organisation and administration of the Central African Defence Ministry, and support to the deployment of new security forces in different regions of the country.

-At the same time, FSD carries out community support activities within local communities.
-Measures aimed at creating jobs, improving access to drinking water, and promoting the empowerment of women are currently ongoing.
+At the same time, FSD carries out support activities within local communities.
+Measures are underway to create jobs, improve access to drinking water, promote the empowerment of women and ensure access to education for children.

 News from the Central African Republic